-- Policy 1-5.1.1: Preserve Lakefront Estates.
-To maintain the diversity of sizes of lakefront properties and estates, the City shall prohibit and to strongly discourage the subdivision or split of such properties, the City shall preserve low densities along the City's lakefront property, including larger lakefront estates in order to perpetuate the unique character of Winter Park that sets it apart from other cities throughout Florida. - Policy 1-5.1.2: Limitations of Development of Waterfront Lots.
-The City shall require that the Planning and Zoning Board review and approve plans for construction on all waterfront properties. - Policy 1-5.1.3: Restrictions on Lake or Canal Lot Development.
-The Planning and Zoning Board Commission shall have the discretion to place conditions on any lake or canal lot construction plan approval and to impose more stringent and restrictive requirements and development standards due to the environmental sensitivity of these properties. - Policy 1-5.1.4: Management of Lakefront Development.
-The City shall restrict lakefront development outside of the floodplain and lake setback areas around the lakes to the lowest density residential land uses with the corresponding lot coverage and impervious coverage. - Policy 1-5.1.5: Management of Undeveloped Lakefront Lots.
-Lakefront areas that are undeveloped but previously platted and in common ownership may combine lots so as to conform to the minimum lot sizes and frontages required or the average lot sizes and frontages of existing lots within a 500 ft. radius whichever is greater.
+Policy 1-5.1.1: Preserve Lakefront Estates.
+To maintain the diversity of sizes of lakefront properties and estates, the City shall prohibit the subdivision or split of such properties to preserve low densities along the City's lakefront property, including larger lakefront estates in order to perpetuate the unique character of Winter Park that sets it apart from other cities throughout Florida.
+The City may, at its discretion, provide variance to this policy in order to allow for the split of lakefront property into two lots when obtaining the historic designation of distinguished historic homes and other historic structures that are built prior to 1950, if the historic designation is achieved, that there is no increase in the number of lakefront lots, and that the lakefront lot is not a 'flag lot'.

+Policy 1-5.1.2: Limitations of Development of Waterfront Lots.
+The City shall require that the Planning and Zoning Board review and approve plans for construction on all waterfront properties.

+Policy 1-5.1.3: Restrictions on Lake or Canal Lot Development.
+The Planning and Zoning Board Commission shall have the discretion to place conditions on any lake or canal lot construction plan approval and to impose more stringent and restrictive requirements and development standards due to the environmental sensitivity of these properties.